 The bilateral cooperation is based on an inter-governmental agreement between the Government of the Federal Republic of Germany and the Government of the Republic of Korea on scientific and technological cooperation dated 11 April 1986 (BGBI 1986 II 928).
 Subsequently, several individual agreements were concluded between universities and research and research funding institutions in the two countries.

 Since December 2007, the bilateral education and research cooperation has been coordinated at government level by the “Korean-German Cooperation Committee on Science & Industrial Technology” (KGCCSIT).
 This committee was formed based on the successful activities of two committees managed by research organisations and its objective is to expand the collaboration further.
 On the German side, it is managed by the BMBF with the involvement of several research organisations and agencies.
-On the Korean side, responsibility for management alternates between the Ministry of Science, ICT and Future Planning (MSIP) and the Ministry of Trade, Industry and Energy (MOTIE).
+On the Korean side, responsibility for management alternates between the Ministry of Science and ICT (MSIT) and the Ministry of Trade, Industry and Energy (MOTIE).
 By now, we can look back on four successful bilateral KGCCSIT meetings.

 The bilateral R&D cooperation between Germany and South Korea rests on many different shoulders.
-In addition to the cooperations of German research organisations (currently approx. 30 cooperations each of Fraunhofer and Max-Planck Institutes) and individual universities, there are also cooperation projects which are supports by the mobility and project funding available in the context of the regular BMBF funding announcements.
+In addition to the cooperations of German research organisations and individual universities, there are also cooperation projects which are supports by the project funding available in the context of BMBF funding announcements.